shlomota/MeloDetective/README.md

 ## Overview

-MeloDetective is a tool for detecting tunes in audio recordings.
+MeloDetective is a tool for locating tunes in audio recordings.
 It leverages advanced audio processing algorithms and techniques to analyze and match melodies.
 This project uses a combination of Demucs, the Melodia algorithm, and Dynamic Time Warping (DTW) to achieve accurate results.

 ## How It Works